Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Completing the proofs

-To get the first estimate above we employ considerations similar to Corollary \ref{cor:K_expansion_shifted}; this may change the bound only by a factor of a constant.
-The second estimate concludes the proof. \end{proof}
+To get the first estimate above we employ considerations similar to Corollary~\ref{corKexpansionshifted}; this may change the bound only by a factor of a constant.
+The second estimate completes the proof. \end{pf}